 One Year of Residence.

 Doctor of Philosophy in GermanTeaching German

-The department requires a minimum of 22 approved courses from students entering with a bachelor's degree.
-Students entering with an MA or equivalent from another institution can petition to have earlier course work count toward the 22-course requirement.
+The department requires a minimum of 19 approved courses + 3 German 399s from students entering with a bachelor's degree.
+Students entering with an MA or equivalent from another institution can petition to have earlier course work count toward the 19-course requirement.
 The petition should be submitted to and discussed with the graduate advisor.
-Students who choose the Emphasis in Critical Theory, Emphasis in Feminist Studies, Emphasis in Comparative Literature or Emphasis in Visual Studies may include two of the courses required for these emphases in the 22 required courses.
-Students who do not choose one of these emphases may include a maximum of two graduate level courses in philosophy, history, comparative literature, gender & sexuality studies, critical theory, and others suitable for the individual student's program of study in the 22 required courses.
+Students with an MA are generally required to take 10 graduate seminars.
+Students who choose the Emphasis in Critical Theory, Emphasis in Feminist Studies, Emphasis in Comparative Literature or Emphasis in Visual Studies may include two of the courses required for these emphases in the 19 required courses.
+Students who do not choose one of these emphases may include a maximum of two graduate level courses in philosophy, history, comparative literature, gender & sexuality studies, critical theory, and others suitable for the individual student's program of study in the 19 required courses.
 These courses must be approved by the graduate advisor.

 Foreign Language Requirements